Patrick-W-McMahon/JQuery-Form-Validator/README.md

   * **_defaults:** default options. (currently commented out and may be removed in future updates).
   * **errorMessages:** array of error message objects.
 Use `this.getErrors()`.
   * **modules:** array of all modules in the plugin.
+  * **self:** points to the plugin instance that is currently running. used when not in scope of plugin. internal use only.

 **Modules**